sunfounder/Summary-of-Fun-Projects/docs/source/arduino/dino_run.rst

 .. note::

     * You can copy this code into **Arduino IDE**.
+    * To install the library, use the Arduino Library Manager and search for **LiquidCrystal I2C** and install it.
     * Don't forget to select the board(Arduino UNO R4 Minima) and the correct port before clicking the **Upload** button.

 .. code-block:: arduino